BrowserBox/BrowserBox/README.md

 # GroundControl

-Deliver a browser over the web.
+Fly browser remotely like a drone.
+And deliver the control console over the web.

 GroundControl is a HTML/CSS/JavaScript interactive mask or "browser remote control" (inlcuding a front-end that works just like a browser).
 And it is fully programmable, and you can deliver it as a web app.
 So you get a browser within a browser, basically.
 It connects to a browser you run locally or in the cloud via DevTools.
 The connected browser can be headless or not.
 Oni don't care.